ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 CGName:              rccg-3b3d-b61c7

 ```
-An output that is similar to the following example is displayed for (private pod/plan):
+An output that is similar to the following example is displayed for private cloud:
 ```
 ksysmgr q wg sb-aix-01_WG
 Name:                sb-aix-01_WG